 It didn’t matter, the moment had arrived.

 He completed his prayer and then gave my head a soft shove as I stood with one leg braced behind the other.
 Surprisingly to him, I didn’t move.
 He pushed again, only harder.
 I stood firm and held stronger.
 He exerted even greater force, but I wasn’t budging.
-The unstoppable force was about to learn that there was an immovable object.
-The battle continued as I fortified my stance, strengthened by the devil on my shoulder, whispering the Wakandan war cry “Yibambe” (Zhosa for “hold strong”) in my ear.
-And Yibambe I DID!
-There was no other explanation for my reluctance to accept the Word of Christ and shed my original plan.
-Unless you consider that I was trying too hard to maintain my “coolness”.
+The unstoppable force was about to learn that there was indeed an immovable object.

-Seeing that he wasn’t going to win (Lord forgive me for that), he told me to turn and rest in the “bosom of mother” as he weakly rotated me to face the big-boobed woman (NOW we’re talkin’!!!), welcoming me with open arms.
-She pulled me in tight as beads of perspiration rolled down my face from our battle of wills as the church rejoiced, applauding and shouting in unbridled jubilation.
-I held her for as long as I could, enjoying the comforts of her “pillowy” rest as I took in her sweet, aromatic combination of perspiration, perfume and baby powder.
+She pulled me in tight as beads of perspiration from my previous battle of wills rolled down my face.
+The church rejoiced, applauding and shouting in unbridled jubilation.
+I held her for as long as I could, enjoying the comforts of her “pillowy” resting place as I took in her sweet, aromatic combination of perspiration, perfume and baby powder.

-I finished service, resigning myself to the thought that I had a cold shower ahead of me, but it was cool.
+I sat, angry, for the remainder of the church service, resigning myself to the possibility that I had a cold shower ahead of me.
+But it was cool.
 I got what I deserved for my heathen ways.
 I had plotted and schemed, as apparently had she.
-In the end, she won the day and as we all know, “you win some and you lose some”.

-During fellowship I shook hands and hugged various church members before walking my host back to her dorm room.
-I made sure to get a 2nd, a 3rd, and eventually a 4th extended hug from Mother Mounds (as I had privately named her), who kissed me and told me she’d always be there for me if I needed her (and I don’t care what you say, I’m quite sure that smile she gave me was not the same as the one she gave others).
+During fellowship I hugged and shook the hands of various church members as I prepared to walk my deceptive host down the street to campus and her dorm.
+Before our exit, I made sure to get a second, a third, and eventually a FOURTH extended hug from “Mother Mounds” (as I had privately named her), who kissed me and told me she’d always be there for me if I needed her (and I don’t care what you say, I’m quite sure that the smile and embraces she gave me were not the same as the one she gave others).

-Before you accuse me of being Damien Thorn in “The Omen”, please remember that I didn’t burst into flames in there.
-No monkeys went wild at the zoo, nor was I struck by lightning as I walked home in the rain (which strangely only began after I dropped her off).
-I DID however get horribly splashed by the water from a passing speeding car, so I’m sure God found a subtle way to voice His disapproval in me.
-Thank you Lord.
-I know You could easily have sent a lightning bolt.
-I appreciate Your kindness.
+Now, before you accuse me of being Damien Thorn in The Omen, please note that I did NOT burst into flames in there (maybe a little smoke).
+No monkeys went wild at the zoo, nor was I struck by lightning as I walked home alone in the rain (which strangely didn’t fall until AFTER I dropped her off).
+I DID however get horribly splashed by water as a car sped by, so I’m sure God found a subtle way to miraculously display His disapproval in me.

 Am I in need of Jesus?
 Absolutely.

-Did I return to that church the following Wednesday night for more healing and FEELING from “Mother Mounds”?
+Did I return to that church the following Wednesday night for more healing and FEELING from Mother Mounds?

 What do you think?

-Kenny Davis… …you are the DEVIL!
+Kenny Davis… …you really are the DEVIL!

 Coming soon…